Is online school hard? Answers to distance learning FAQs

 As stressful as it has been at times, I feel I have become connected to the people in my online classes as we share experiences and new ideas.
 Allowing us to speak to our peers and hear their opinions helped shape how I teach every day.

-For Kramm and many other students, learning in a virtual classroom did not prevent them from forming with a welcoming and engaged community.
+For Kramm and many other online students, learning in a virtual classroom did not hinder the ability to form a welcoming and engaged community.

 5. Will I get the support I need in an online environment?

 Alessia Contino met her husband when his military assignment stationed him in Sicily, where she was born and raised.
-After a frustrating experience with a different school, her husband suggested University of Massachusetts Global.
+After a frustrating experience with a different school, her husband suggested UMass Global.
 As soon as she placed her very first phone call, Contino was met with unmatched support — something that surprised her as an international online student.
-She took courses while living in Europe, the Middle East and America during her four years as a student at University of Massachusetts Global.
+She took courses while living in Europe, the Middle East and America during her four years as a student at UMass Global.

 “Studying is not easy, and we all encounter many obstacles on the way that make us think about quitting or postponing because it just seems impossible to achieve our goals most of the time,” she told her graduating class.
 Contino recounts that despite struggles with time zones and relocating,

 Today, I am a mother, a military spouse, a foreigner, and I am also a student who succeeded.